ob-yekt/simpleskills/README.md

 Nothing fuels fun like a little friendly competition! **simpleskills**’ **built-in leaderboard system** lets you:
 - Track your rank in **individual skills** or **total level**.
-- Show off your progress with commands like `/simpleskills leaderboard alchemy`.
+- Show off your progress with commands like `/simpleskills leaderboard alchemy` or `/simpleskills leaderboardironman total`.
-- Celebrate the **top 5 players** in each skill or total level mastery.
+- Cheer on the **top 5 players** in each skill or total level mastery, including those in the Ironman-exclusive leaderboard.
 - The mod doesn't stop at 99!
 Leaderboards continue to track XP after hitting max level.

 Perfect for SMPs and communities, leaderboards create a vibrant “endgame” where players strive to be the best.
 Who’s ready to claim the #1 spot?